The Icelandic Fisheries Exhibition and Awards returned to Kópavogur (just outside Reykjavik, Iceland) from 13-15 September 2017.

 The show started in 1984 and, in response to the wishes of the exhibitors, has been held on a three year cycle ever since.
-This ensures exhibiting companies have new technologies, products and services to showcase at each event which, in turn, means visitors know they rely on the exhibition to keep them informed of new developments from across the market.
+This ensures exhibiting companies have new technologies, products and services to showcase at each event which, in turn, means visitors know they can rely on the exhibition to keep them informed of new developments from across the market.

 The Icefish exhibition covers every aspect of the commercial fishing industry from catching and locating to processing and packaging, right through to marketing and distribution of the final product.